rossta/sudokill/README.markdown

 **Linux**

-From Max:
+Get Ruby and ruby gems (Thanks to Max and Simon):

+	$ apt-get install ruby
-	$ sudo apt-get install ruby rubygems1.8
+	$ apt-get install rubygems1.8
+	$ apt-get install ruby1.8-dev

+Then install the project gems as above described for Mac users.

+If using "sudo apt-get", you may need to chown the gems dir to get the gems command to work.

 	$ sudo chown -R <user>:<user> /var/lib/gems
-	//insert your own username and verify the location of the gem dir first
-	//then install gems as described for the Mac installation

 **Windows**